boolean-uk/tdd-cohort-manager-challenge/README.md

 \____|\___/ _| |_|\___/ _|   \__| _|  _|\__,_|_|  _|\__,_|\__, |\___|_|    _____|\___/_____|_____|
                                                         |___/
 ```
+DOMAIN MODEL

+CLASSES                 PROPERTIES                      METHODS                             OUTPUT
+CohortManager()         this.Cohorts=[]                                                     [object string]
+                        this.Capacity=24
+                                                        CreateCohort(name)                  -new Cohort(cohortname) this.Cohorts.push(Cohort)

+                                                        SearchCohort(name)                  -this.Cohort.include(name)

+                                                        addStudents(cohortname)             -adding student object from student class
+                                                                                            to the instance of particular cohort.

+                                                        removeStudent(cohortName)           -remove students from specific cohort by looking up
+                                                                                            this.cohortName in Cohort class

+                                                        RemoveCohort(cohortName)            -remove the instance of cohort by cohortname

+                                                        returnError(name)                   - looks through this.cohortName + this.students to find
+                                                                                                any match, if not throw error

+Cohort()
+                        constructor(cohortname )
+                        this.CohortName = cohortname                                            [object string]
+                        this.students =[]

+Students()              {id:                                                                 -object list of students
+                        FirstName:
+                        LastName:
+                        Github:
+                        Email:
+                        }
 ### Setup

 1. Fork this repository to your GitHub account